QR Bag Tag Generator: a Luggage Tag That Gets Your Bag Back

 Will lost and found staff actually use the QR code?

 Staff reach for whatever identifies the owner fastest.
-The tag prints your name and number in large type for anyone to read and dial, and the QR code is the faster path: one scan shows the same details with zero chance of misreading a worn digit.
+The tag prints your name and number in large type for anyone to read and dial, and the QR code is the faster path: one scan opens your contact page, chat or text with zero chance of misreading a worn digit.
 Either route works because both carry the same information.

 Tag sorted.
 Will the bag itself pass the gate?